evadne/gemini-notes/README.md

 Go to Settings, Apps and find Google, then attempt to Uninstall / Disable.
 When asked whether to restore factory version, answer YES, then re-enable and go to Google Play, find the Google app and disable auto-updates for the Google app.

+### Disable MTK DuraSpeed

+The MTK DuraSpeed application queries Google Play and QQ app stores to assign a category to each application installed, which ostensibly is used to provide the end user with a categorisation function when they visit the DuraSpeed page in Settings.

+This is unacceptable to me at least.
+And when Flight Mode is on, the device gets quite hot.

+Go to Settings, Apps.
+Reveal the menu and select Show System Apps.
+Find DuraSpeed.
+Uninstall / Disable and Force Kill any running service.

 ## Miscellaneous

 ### Other Magisk Modules